What is a 401k Retirement Plan?

 Typically, employers hire a trusted administrator or investment firm to manage the accounts, including paperwork and direct requests.
 You’ll receive periodic updates about your plan and its performance and you’ll have access to your account to watch or shift your assets in the market on the administrator’s website.

-How much should you put in to your 401(k)?
+How much should you put into your 401(k) retirement plan?

-The best rule about 401(k)s is that you should put in as much as possible.
-At the very least, invest enough to get the full matching amount that your company pays to match your contributions; otherwise you’re leaving free cash on the table.
+The best rule about 401(k) plans is that you should put in as much as possible.
+At the very least, invest enough to get the full matching amount that your company pays to match your contributions; otherwise, you’re leaving free cash on the table.
 As you age, you should take advantage of additional catch-up contributions.